Fauntleroy Church, United Church of Christ

 Sebastian Dwyer, Nursery Assistant

-Kyle Lorenzen, Office Assistant & Worship Technician
+Kyle Lorenzen, Office Manager & Worship Technician

 Jackie Gould, Building Coordinator